 Alfred Wertheimer.
 Elvis and the Birth of Rock and Roll

 Find yourself up close and personal with the King.
-Now available as a standard TASCHEN edition, this collection brings together over 300 photographs of Elvis from the legendary portfolio of Alfred Wertheimer.
+This collection brings together over 300 photographs of Elvis from the legendary portfolio of Alfred Wertheimer.
 Extraordinary in their intimacy and unparalleled in scope, these pictures immortalize a young man in the very process of making history.

 The King of Rock ’n’ Roll is born